Our Place Summer Sale: Save Big on the Always Pan and Perfect Pot

-Our Place Summer Sale 2022: Save Big on the Always Pan, Perfect Pot and More Right Now
+Our Place Summer Sale: Last Day to Save 20% on the Always Pan and More Kitchen Staples

-Right now, Our Place is holding its Summer Sale 2022 with can't-miss deals on the popular Always Pan, Perfect Pot, and more kitchen upgrades.
-Through Sunday, July 24, you can take 20% off sitewide, including stylish cooking essentials from Selena Gomez's kitchenware collection and their new ovenware set.
+Right now, Our Place is holding its giant Summer Sale with can't-miss deals on the popular Always Pan, Perfect Pot, and more kitchen upgrades.
+Until midnight tonight, Sunday, July 24, you can take 20% off sitewide, including stylish cooking essentials from Selena Gomez's kitchenware collection and their new ovenware set.
 It's no secret that a sale like this is a rare occasion.
 The internet-famous cookware is known to sell out in seconds, especially in trendy colors like lavender and the new Acid green.

 You can give your day-to-day essentials a much-needed refresh just in time to sit down for a good meal this summer with the people you love.
 It's not every day you find a single pan that can replace eight basic cookware essentials.
 An all-in-one skillet and internet sensation, the Always Pan is a favorite among celebs like Cameron Diaz and Oprah Winfrey.
-Even better, it is $29 off during Our Place's Summer Sale.
+Even better, it is 20% off right now.

 Designed to replace your fry pan, saute pan, steamer, skillet, saucier, saucepan, non-stick pan, spatula, and spoon rest.
 This perfect-sized essential pan is sure to have you cook up just about anything in one pan.